Badu Island: Facilities

 St Mark's Church was constructed in 1933 and construction was completed in 1935.
 On 12 January 1936 the church was dedicated to Reverend Stephen Davies, Bishop of Carpentaria.
 The church was built to accommodate approximately 700 people.
 The church is still used today.

 The Badu Island Indigenous Knowledge Centre (IKC) is located in the Rural Transaction Centre on Nona Street, and is operated by the Torres Strait Island Regional Council.
 IKCs operate as libraries, meeting places, hubs, and keeping places.

-The Badhulgaw Kuthinaw Mudh Art Centre sees local arts display and cell their works, and internationally recognised with the works of artists such as Alick Tipoti and Laurie Nona.
+The Badhulgaw Kuthinaw Mudh Art Centre sees local arts display and sell their works, and internationally recognised with the works of artists such as Alick Tipoti and Laurie Nona.
 Storing significant cultural artefacts, the centre also provides skills development and training.

 Other facilities on Badu Island include: